joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/07/07/world/europe/france-election-new-popular-front-far-right.html

 **Paramount Takes Major Step to Finalizing Merger With Skydance**\
-`The tentative deal, approved by Paramount’s special committee, sets the stage for a new chapter for the company, which owns CBS and the movie studio behind “Top Gun.”`\
+`The tentative deal, said to be approved by Paramount’s special committee, sets the stage for a new chapter for the company, which owns CBS and the movie studio behind “Top Gun.”`\
 https://nytimes.com/2024/07/07/business/media/paramount-skydance-merger-deal.html

 **Kid With an Attitude**\